 The future of accounting looks promising; the Bureau of Labor Statistics (BLS) expects long-term job growth for accounting and business careers.
 The job demand is expected to increase in response to the global financial crisis and ensuing government regulations.

-- There are a variety of fields hiring accountants.
+There are a variety of fields that need professional accountants.
 Forensic accounting, internal auditing, cost accounting, independent accounting, and management accounting are only a few of unique fields that are looking for accountants whose duties vary from taxes to corporate forecasting and reporting.
 Accounting also offers the necessary business education to move in to other fields and areas of Those with a degree in accounting may find a career with accounting firms, the banking industry, financial services, the insurance industry, with the government, or private businesses.

 Many schools, including National American University, offer flexible accounting degree programs that are 100% online.
 NAU’s programs designed to educate students on the guidelines and regulations of accounting, along with the four most vital areas of accounting: cost, finance, taxation, and auditing.
 At NAU, students have the opportunity to receive an Associate of Applied Science in Accounting or a Bachelor of Science in Accounting.